infinum/dotnet-handbook/Api Documentation.md

 });
 ```

-If possible it is recommended to move configuration to separate project so it can be used by multiple projects.
+It is recommended to move the configuration to a separate project so it can be used by multiple projects.
 It can be done by extending `IServiceCollection` and `IApplicationBuilder`.

 #### Customization

-To further describe API endpoints and models we can use attributes from `System.ComponentModel.DataAnnotations` namespace.
+To further describe API endpoints and models, we can use attributes from the `System.ComponentModel.DataAnnotations` namespace.
 These can provide information on what they can expect from the response to anyone who uses the API.

 ```c#
 // Example of some attributes that can be applied